freakwriter/content-ops-starter/content/pages/index.md

         tagline: Strategy with sass
         subtitle: Craft a vision and plan for success
         text: >
-          We can figure out a strategy for the short- or mid-term up to long-term, with an outline of key milestones and goals along the way.
+          We'll define a strategy that makes sense for your needs and determine tooling and process requirements to support that strategy.
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder Image